Maadi: Economy and retail

 Along with its affluent residents, Maadi is home to many major restaurants, outlets and chains as well as a variety of high-end clothing shops, and other retail businesses, many of which are located along the locally famous "Road 9", Nasr st, or new Maadi as well as Maadi's original "downtown" located just south of the Maadi Metro stop on the east side of the track.
 Road 9 still remains a hub for both locals and expats with its diverse dining options as well as coffee shops and even bookstores.
 Most notably are expatriate owned businesses such as Lucille's (known for their American style hamburgers) and The BookSpot (an English language bookstore that has become a staple for Egyptians and westerners for more than 15 years).
 Many businesses come and go but the residents of Maadi can always depend on Road 9 to make them feel right at home.

 Taisei Corporation has its North Africa office in Maadi.

 Transportation

 Maadi is served by the Cairo Metro's Line 1, which has now taken over the Cairo-to-Helwan railway.
 There are three stops in Maadi – from north to south: Hadayek El Maadi, Maadi and Sakanat (Thakanat) El Maadi.
-Further metro construction in Maadi is foreseen, but nothing is beyond the proposal stage as yet.
+Further metro construction in Maadi is foreseen, especially related to Line 6, but nothing is beyond the proposal stage as yet.

-Egyptian National Railways also operates a line through Maadi, but it is strictly a freight line.
-There is no longer any passenger service; the station is closed.
+Egyptian National Railways also operates a line through Maadi, although it is strictly a freight line.
+There is no longer any passenger service; the station is now closed.